 A Pinedale native and graduate of the University of Wyoming, Tim joined PFAC in 2006 as Marketing/Outreach Director following a 4-year stint as a local newspaper reporter/photographer.
 With a background in graphic design Tim handles all of PFAC's print and web design and since 2007 has run his own freelance design business Boxcar Arts.
-Tim loves punk rock and cult movies and spending time with his wife and two daughters.
+Tim loves live music and 80s movies and spending time with his wife and two daughters.

 Contact Tim at: email@example.com